pupilfirst/playbook/stages/5-scale.md

 A startup is all about growth.
 Once a startup is growing very fast, almost everything else falls in place.

-The key task at this stage would be
+The key task at this stage would be:

-1. Creating your complete Investor Pitch Deck to talk to potential investors by filling in all the data that you have gathered from the business
+1. Creating your complete Investor Pitch Deck to talk to potential investors by filling in all the data that you have gathered from the business.
 2. Creating a powerful narrative by weaving together the story and your financial/sales numbers which would explain to investor how your company is growing super fast and will be highly profitable.

 Resources: